sumitkumar2374/pair-extraordinary/README.md

 - 1st commit list is here
 - 2nd commit list is the attaching some imp files
 - 3rd commit list is the check and preview
+- 4th commit list is the fix